RetroReasoner: A Reasoning LLM for Strategic Retrosynthesis Prediction: Introduction

 \section{Introduction}

-Retrosynthesis prediction is an important task in organic synthesis.
-Given a desired target molecule, the goal is to identify reactants that can produce it.
-A representative strategy used by chemists is to identify bond formations that likely occurred during the reaction, disconnect the corresponding bond to obtain hypothetical independent fragments of the reactants called synthons~\cite{corey1967general,corey1988robert,corey1995logic}, and then propose standalone synthetic equivalents to each synthon.
-While strong, this approach requires expert knowledge and substantial validation time.
+Retrosynthesis prediction is an important task in organic synthesis that aims to identify reactants for a desired target molecule.
+A representative chemist strategy is to infer likely bond formations, disconnect the corresponding bonds into hypothetical reactant fragments called synthons~\cite{corey1967general,corey1988robert,corey1995logic}, and then assign standalone synthetic equivalents to each synthon.
+Although effective, this process requires expert knowledge and substantial validation time.

-Recently, advances in large language models (LLMs)~\cite{yu2024llasmol,fang2023mol,pei2024biot5+,lee2025mol} have led to molecular LLMs that handle molecular representations such as SMILES~\cite{weininger1988} or SELFIES~\cite{krenn2020self}, and have been applied to reactant prediction.
-However, most molecular LLMs either predict reactants without an explicit reasoning process or provide reasoning that remains a generic analysis of the product~\cite{wang2025chem,zhao2024chemdfm,zhao2025chemdfm-r,narayanan2025training,zhang2025reasoning,li2025retro}.
-The lack of chemical reasoning, or the reasoning process that only analyzes the product without leading to reactant suggestions, results in the omission of intermediate steps in complex tasks such as retrosynthesis prediction.
-This causes a logical disconnect in the reasoning process.
-An illustrative example of this difference is shown in~\Cref{fig:RetroReasoner}.
+Recent advances in large language models (LLMs)~\cite{yu2024llasmol,fang2023mol,pei2024biot5+,lee2025mol} have led to molecular LLMs that process molecular representations such as SMILES~\cite{weininger1988} and SELFIES~\cite{krenn2020self}, enabling their application to reactant prediction.
+However, most molecular LLMs either predict reactants without explicit reasoning or provide reasoning that remains a generic product-level analysis, such as functional group enumeration and reaction mechanism explanation~\cite{wang2025chem,zhao2024chemdfm,zhao2025chemdfm-r,narayanan2025training,zhang2025reasoning,li2025retro}.
+Such reasoning omits intermediate disconnection steps that are essential for retrosynthesis, causing a logical gap between product analysis and the selection of specific reactants.
+An illustrative example is shown in~\Cref{fig:RetroReasoner}.